Read time 10 minutes

 Select the Change option

-4. Now select the repair option as Quick Repair and click on Repair.select the repair option
+3. Select Quick Repair and click on Repair option.select the repair option

-A corrupt Outlook profile is another major cause of many problems in Outlook, including this one.
-All Outlook users can anytime create a new Outlook profile and set it as the default one.This will give you a clean start, and the corruption-containing profile will be deleted for good.
+A corrupt Outlook profile is another major cause of the “Cannot expand the folder” issue.
+It can be resolved by creating a new Outlook profile and set it as the default one will give you a clean and bug-free start. and the corruption-containing profile will be deleted for good.

-Perform these steps to create a new Outlook profile-
+Perform the following steps to create a new Outlook profile-

 1. Go to the Control Panel and click on the Mail option.